Title

 Republic Act No. 9285 establishes an Alternative Dispute Resolution system in the Philippines, promoting party autonomy and providing mechanisms like mediation and arbitration to facilitate efficient and impartial resolution of disputes while reducing court congestion.

-The State declares it a policy to actively promote party autonomy in the resolution of disputes and to encourage the use of Alternative Dispute Resolution (ADR) as an important means to achieve speedy and impartial justice and de-clog court dockets.
+The State policy is to actively promote party autonomy and encourage the use of ADR as an important means to achieve speedy and impartial justice and de-clog court dockets, with private sector participation, as an efficient alternative procedure for appropriate cases.

-Alternative Dispute Resolution System means any process or procedure used to resolve a dispute or controversy other than adjudication by a court or government agency officer, involving a neutral third party assisting in the resolution, including arbitration, mediation, conciliation, early neutral evaluation, mini-trial, or any combination thereof.
+It is any process or procedure used to resolve a dispute other than adjudication by a judge or government agency officer, where a neutral third party assists in resolving issues, including arbitration, mediation, conciliation, early neutral evaluation, mini-trial, or combinations thereof.

-The Act does not apply to resolution or settlement of labor disputes covered by the Labor Code, civil status of persons, validity of marriage, grounds for legal separation, jurisdiction of courts, future legitime, criminal liability, and disputes which by law cannot be compromised.
+RA 9285 does not apply to: labor disputes under the Labor Code (PD 442), civil status of persons, validity of marriage, grounds for legal separation, jurisdiction of courts, future legitime, criminal liability, and matters that by law cannot be compromised.

 Analyze Cases Smarter, Faster